SebastianCrow/nft/README.md

 - The grid is virtualized so it the total items count doesn't matter because it doesn't hurt performance
 - User can search NFT names.
 The search is performed on the client side (a direct lowercase string match)
 - Failed requests to the API endpoint are retried infinitely every `500ms`

+## API endpoint notes :construction:

+- It doesn't return NFT names, so they are generated on the client side
+- It gives paths to the very big images (`2000px` x `2000px`) affecting client's performance.
+Preferably, something around `400px` x `400px` would be nice

 ## Additional points :white_check_mark: